mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 ## SaplingContract

 Sapling is a protocol enabling privacy-preserving transactions of fungible tokens in a decentralised environment.
-The example contract used in Taquito Integration Tests is a single-state sapling contract.
+The example contract used in Webmavryk Integration Tests is a single-state sapling contract.
 It features the Michelson instruction "SAPLING_VERIFY_UPDATE".
 A sapling_state is represented by an integer value in the contract storage.

 #### Entrypoints: